Questions about visiting

 Because we have to manage the number of people on site carefully in order to protect our volunteers and guests, we ask that you arrive at the time of entry.
 If you have bought a ticket for the Castle and Curtilage, you will have the opportunity to visit the Bowling Green, North Terrace and the Kitchen Courtyard after visiting the Castle.

 Will you post my tickets to me?

 No, we won’t be printing or posting tickets.
-If you have a smartphone, the ticket we email you will have a barcode on it, so just show our team of Meet and Greet volunteers, who will be waiting to say hello on the Broadwalk outside the Castle.
+If you have a smartphone, the ticket we email you will have a barcode on it, so just show our team of Meet and Greet volunteers, who will be waiting to say hello at the Spanish Gallery entrance.
 You can also print the ticket at home if you need to.

 Can I pay at the entrance on the day?